Karolyn Grimes: Career

 Grimes' film debut came when she was 6 months old.
 She first attracted attention playing Fred MacMurray's daughter in 1945's Pardon My Past.
 Her most famous role came as Zuzu in It's a Wonderful Life in 1946.
 The following year she appeared in six pictures, most notably as the daughter of David Niven and Loretta Young in The Bishop's Wife.

 In total, Grimes starred in 16 motion pictures as a child actor; however, it is as Zuzu that she is best remembered.
 She was honored as a famous Missourian with a star on the Missouri Walk of Fame in Marshfield, Missouri.
 She also received the city's highest honor, the Edwin P. Hubble Medal of Initiative in 2007 at the annual Marshfield Cherry Blossom Festival.

+Every year since 2001 Karolyn Grimes has visited the town of Seneca Falls, New York believed to be the real life inspiration for the film It's a Wonderful Life.'
+She has headlined the Town's annual 'It's a Wonderful Life Festival for 23 times as of 2025.
+Fellow film co-stars Jimmy Hawkins, Carol Coombs, and Jeanine Roose have also appeared alongside her at various times.

+During the summer of 2018 Karolyn Grimes filmed a documentary entitled Angels Among Us using the town of Seneca Falls as a starting point for a journey around the world to discover real life people who are living like angels-in-training by helping others.

+The documentary features cameo appearances from fellow It's a Wonderful Life actors Hawkins, Coombs and Roose.
+A special 45 minute version of the documentary was shown at the It's a Wonderful Life Festival and via Prime Video and Spectrum Cable twice between 2019 and 2021.
+It will be rereleased in full length in 2026 in honor of It's a Wonderful Lifes 80th Anniversary.

+In 2019 the first season of a follow-up series also entitled Angels Among Us was filmed at MPT, the PBS affiliate in Baltimore, MD.
+Production of future episodes ceased due to covid.
+The series is not currently available on DVD or streaming.